microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 #### Read-based Taxonomy Classification

-This workflow takes in Illumina sequencing files (single-end or paired-end) or PabBio long-reads and profiles the reads using multiple taxonomic classification tools.
+This workflow takes in Illumina sequencing files (single-end or paired-end) or PacBio long-reads and profiles the reads using multiple taxonomic classification tools.

 !["Run a Single Workflow" page for Read-based Taxonomy Classification.](../_static/images/howto_guides/workflows/metaG/05212025_run_rba.png)